 The next image below is another example of the same day of the summer camp schedule.
 It was created using a program called Boardmaker and each day of the summer camp was on its own page when the schedule was printed.
 This type of schedule may be helpful for someone who is more concerned with the order of events in the day than the times at which events will take place.

 This image is yet another example of the same day of the summer camp schedule.
 It was created using a calendar app on a smartphone.
 This schedule is easy to take on the go and can be set up with alerts that help an individual anticipate transitions.
+There are many visual schedule apps available for smartphones and tablets.

 The last image is an example of a schedule written out on a sticky note.
 This might be helpful for someone who wants to take a glance at the schedule at the beginning of the day but does not need to refer to it throughout the day.